-- Signature Confirmation is available for Priority Mail and all sub-classes of.
-Package Services - Designed for small and large business customers. - Customers may print their own Signature Confirmation barcoded labels or use the USPS printed Label 315. - Customer printed labels will usually be black and white. - USPS Label 315 Signature Confirmation is hot pink.
-Label 315 is being printed with an "e" in the left top corner so employees will be able to recognize our electronic customers. - Electronic customers must provide the USPS with an electronic file of Signature Confirmation pieces that have been entered for mailing and must also retrieve delivery status information electronically. - Electronic customers can request the image recipient's signature be mailed or faxed to them by calling 1-877-264-9693, Option 1 or on our website at www.usps.com. - NOTE: Electronic fees for Signature Confirmation service are different than retail option fees.
+- Signature Confirmation is available for Priority Mail and all sub-classes of Package Services - Designed for small and large business customers. - Customers may print their own Signature Confirmation barcoded labels or use the USPS printed Label 315. - Customer printed labels will usually be black and white. - USPS Label 315 Signature Confirmation is hot pink.
+Label 315 is being printed with an "e" in the left top corner so employees will be able to recognize our electronic customers. - Electronic customers must provide the USPS with an electronic file of Signature Confirmation pieces that have been entered for mailing and must also retrieve delivery status information electronically. - Electronic customers can request the image recipient's signature be mailed or faxed to them by calling 1-800-222-1811 or on our website at www.usps.com.

-IF YOUR CUSTOMERS ARE INTERESTED IN THE ELECTRONIC OPTION PLEASE HAVE THEM CONTACT THE DISTRICT MARKETING OFFICE FOR FURTHER ASSISTANCE OR CALL OUR TOLL-FREE HELP DESK NUMBER, 877-264-9693, OPTION 1.
+IF YOUR CUSTOMERS ARE INTERESTED IN THE ELECTRONIC OPTION PLEASE HAVE THEM CONTACT THE DISTRICT MARKETING OFFICE FOR FURTHER ASSISTANACE OR CALL OUR TOLL-FREE HELP DESK NUMBER, 877-264-9693, OPTION 1.